 One of the reasons your tankless water heater is likely to fail is if there’s lots of scale accumulation.
 For the sake of those who don’t know, scale is the white, papery substance that attaches to pipes.
 The RUC98iN detects areas with scale deposits automatically, which by extension, helps increase its durability.

 Stellar Energy Efficiency

 With an energy factor of .82 gallon when running on propane or natural gas, the RUC98iN is indeed energy efficient.
 In fact, it is an Energy Star Certified water heater.
 Other than that, it comes with smart chips to prevent short-circuiting so as to keep you and your family safe.
 Plus, this heater offers two placement options.
 You can mount it horizontally or vertically as per your preference.

-Starting our best water heater reviews is this model by Stiebel.
-A high-end unit and one of the most powerful tankless water heaters you can get, it is a great pick if you live in cold areas where the temps of incoming water can drop to as low as 40 degrees Fahrenheit.
+This model by Stiebel, a high-end unit and one of the most powerful tankless water heaters you can get, it is a great pick if you live in cold areas where the temps of incoming water can drop to as low as 40 degrees Fahrenheit.
 It is a brilliant choice if you’re looking for a heater with a high flow rate (this thing can hit up to 8 gallons per minute depending on the temperature of the incoming water).

 Advanced Flow Technology

 The Stiebel Eltron touts this brand-exclusive technology that adjusts the flow of water automatically when it senses that the demand is higher than the heater can handle.
 Do you know what this means?
 Well, it means that you’ll always enjoy the hot water at constant temperature, unlike most heaters that start to produce cold water when the flow is more than the heating capacity.